PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 # Conservationist
 <img src="https://github.com/user-attachments/assets/0a38f8a5-8d94-4f24-81aa-9a55a937c946" alt="conservationist_good" width="300" height="300">

-> Once per game, if a player would die, they don`t & another might die instead.
+> Once per game, if a player would die, they don't & another might die instead.

 *Leave us alone, don't break this down.
 Our home is on the line.*